christinali1017/CS-BASICS/Effective-java-note.md

 ensure that callbacks are garbage collected promptly is to store only weak references to them, for instance, by storing them only as keys in a **WeakHashMap**.

+**WeakHashMap**: Elements in a weak hashmap can be reclaimed by the garbage collector if there are no other strong references to the object, this makes them useful for caches/lookup storage.